 There he began the Gay Buddhist Club which was to become the Hartford Street Zen Center.
 After the group began advertising itself, Richard Baker took notice and sent Issan Dorsey, who would later become the first abbot of the Hartford Street Zen Center, to look in on the group.
 On one of his visits Issan suggested to him that, if he were to move out of his basement room, it could be converted to a meditation hall once again.
 Issan generously promised some old zafus and zabutons, no longer used at S.F.
 Zen Center, for the hall.
 The offer was accepted and the Zen center came into being.
 Subsequently the house was purchase through the effort of the gay sangha members.

 He left San Francisco in 1986 and, after living in Albuquerque, N.M. for a few years, returned to Fresno, C.A. where he had been raised.
 In 2003 he started attending Myoan Grace Schireson’s classes and retreats in the Soto tradition, Suzuki Roshi lineage.
-As a student of Sensei Schireson he was ordained as a priest in 2008 and was Shuso for the Empty Nest training period of 2010.
+As a student of Sensei Schireson he was ordained as a priest in 2008, was Shuso for the Empty Nest training period of 2010, and received Dharma Transmission in January 2016.
 During that time he attended and was graduated from the Shogaku Zen Institute’s S.P.O.T. training program.
-He is a registered as a priest with the Sotoshu in Japan.
+He is registered as a priest with the Sotoshu in Japan.
 He retired eight years ago from his work as a cardiovascular technologist and currently practices and gives talks at Zen Center of Fresno.